abobabo91/vibecoding-101/MASTER_DEPLOYMENT_GUIDE.md

     *   **Example:** `sudo apt update` (You'll often need this for server installs).

 ### Local Testing: See it Before it's Live
 Before putting your app on the web, you should test it on your computer.
+One of the greatest things about Vibe Coding is that **what you see locally is what you get on the server.**

+#### The "Local to Live" Workflow
+Developing locally (on your `localhost`) isn't just for practice—it is the actual app.
+1.  **Local Dev:** You run the app on your computer.
+You see the full, working app in your browser at `localhost`.
+2.  **Push:** Once you're happy with how it looks and works, you "Push" your changes to GitHub.
+3.  **Deploy:** You (or your automated script) tell the server to "Pull" that new code and restart.
+4.  **Live:** You visit your domain (e.g., `myapp.com`), and it looks and behaves **exactly** as it did on your `localhost`.

+> 💡 **Why this matters:** If a feature works on your computer, you can be 99% sure it will work on the server.
+This makes debugging much faster because you don't have to wait for a deployment to see if your fix worked!

 #### For Streamlit Apps:
 1. In VS Code, open the folder where your app is.